Your Privacy Is Protected

 When reading this policy you should be aware of the meanings we give to the following terms.

 When we refer to "personal information" or "information" it means information about an identifiable individual or that could reasonably be expected to identify a particular individual.
-This includes details such as your age, place of birth, marital status and the area in which you live.
-Personal information does not include most of the information that appears on a business card.

 Our Privacy Principles